timc1/react-fullscreen-image/README.md

 You've got a list of images that you want to allow users to click and expand into fullscreen mode.

-React Fullscreen Images is a tiny library to render images that animate to fullscreen view when clicked.
+React Fullscreen Image is a tiny library to render images that animate to fullscreen view when clicked.

 ## Features